manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 1. **CA**: Consistent and Available - but not partition tolerant.
 The trivial solution is a centralized system.
 As there is no resilience to partitions, its not clear this is an interesting choice.

 2. **AP**: Available even during Partitions - but not always consistent.
 This is the space of [weak consistency](http://www.bailis.org/blog/safety-and-liveness-eventual-consistency-is-not-safe/) and [eventual consistency](https://dl.acm.org/doi/pdf/10.1145/224056.224070) that is common for some applications (HTTP Web caching is a great example).
 This [approach](https://www.usenix.org/conference/osdi-04/secure-untrusted-data-repository-sundr), in the Byzantine setting, has several important [use cases](https://www.youtube.com/watch?v=UKdLJ7-0iFM) and connections to [Eclipse attacks](https://decentralizedthoughts.github.io/2022-08-14-new-DR-LB/) that will be a topic of future posts.
+[Bitcoin's consensus protocol](https://bitcointalk.org/index.php?topic=9399.0) is an example of AP.

 3. **CP**: Consistent even during Partitions - but not always available.
 The systems is always consistent, but a partition may cause a lose of availability.
 The trivial solution is a centralized system.
 A more interesting solution is [Two Phase Commit](https://cs.brown.edu/courses/csci1380/s19/lectures/Day13_2019.pdf)  which allows replication and obtains consistency at the cost of loosing availability for partitions.
 Many distributed systems and databases use this approach, but even one failed/partitioned server can block the system.
 Can we get slightly better availability?